Tim-Raphael/lrt-concept/README.md

 ## Formula Explanation

-### Linear Regression Formula

-The simple linear regression formula predicts the value of a dependent variable based on the value of an independent variable.
+The linear regression formula predicts the value of a dependent variable based on the value of an independent variable.
 It assumes a linear relationship between the variables and is represented by the equation:

  $ȳ = (1/n) Σ yi$